 THE MODERN FINGER WAVE STYLE

 This will be slightly fast.
-You will have to first curl your hair.
+You will have first to curl your hair.
 What’s required is for you to add hairspray to your hair roots and the length of it while you put your hair into a side parting across your face.
 You can then begin your curling process by use of hair straighteners or curling irons.

 Once the curling process is achieved, you can now begin making your finger waves at the front.
 This will be done using your fingers, comb, and heat to help set the curls into the shape you prefer.
 In the end, you will have made finger waves on your hair in a little time.